 - The Sony PlayStation edition is a more minor case, featuring the Covert Operations expansion and a few missions exclusive to the system.
 On the other hand...

 - Porting Disaster: The port itself might or might not be unplayable, depending on your tastes.
-Despite the advertising hype before release that stated otherwise, it didn't actually support the yet-to-be-released PlayStation Mouse (despite being hyped up before release that it would support the mouse), so it's all thrown on the regular, non-analog gamepad.
+Despite the advertising hype before release that stated otherwise, it didn't actually support the yet-to-be-released PlayStation Mouse, so it's all thrown on the regular, non-analog gamepad.
 None of the advance commands that may come in use (like team creation and selection) are ever pointed out ingame, so the manual is your only savior.
 Apart from that, though, the controls are at their most comfortable, but then you need to know that C&C runs at really lush speed...
 Which can't be changed anywhere.

 - Loading infantry up into transports had to be done one at a time; even if you group-select them and tell them to get into the APC or transport chopper, only one guy will go at a time.
 This was fixed in Red Alert and beyond.